hydrusnetwork/hydrus/docs/getting_started_installing.md

 === "macOS"

-    *   Get the .dmg App.
-Open it, drag it to Applications, and check the readme inside.
-    *   macOS users have no mpv support for now, so no audio, and video may be laggy.
+    *   Get the App .zip.
+Double-click it, which should extract the App.
+Drag the App to your Applications.
+    *   Hydrus is an unsigned application, so you have to instruct macOS to trust it:
+        * Once Hydrus Network.app is installed in your Applications, control-click (or right-click) it and choose Open.
+By choosing Open, you are telling macOS that you want to bypass the security checks for that app only.
+        * If this fails, go to `Apple Menu -> System Preferences -> Security (or Security & Privacy)`.
+Change "Allow apps downloaded from:" to "Anywhere".
-    *   _This release has always been a little buggy.
-Many macOS users have better success [running from source](running_from_source.md)._
+    *   _This App has always been a little buggy.
+Many macOS users have better success [running from source](running_from_source.md).
+I encourage all macOS users to try it out._
     *   _Also, for difficult technical reasons, the App is currently built for the Intel chipset.
 If you are on Apple Silicon, we again recommend you [run from source](running_from_source.md)!_

+    !!! info "App Database Location"
+        Unlike a normal install of hydrus, the Hydrus App is **non-portable** and puts your database in `~/Library/Hydrus` (i.e. `/Users/[You]/Library/Hydrus`).
+You can update simply by replacing the old App with the new, but if you wish to backup your database, you should be looking at `~/Library/Hydrus`, not the App itself.

+    !!! info "mpv on macOS"
+        macOS users have no mpv support for now, so no audio, and video (which has to be rendered with the software-based native viewer) may be laggy.
+Sorry!

 === "Linux"